Mamta's Kitchen

 Mamta Gupta

 This dish is easy to make and quite tasty, especially for a buffet style meal.
 Look at other stuffed potato recipes on my website.
-Experiment with different stuffing, using different vegetables like peas or spinach and paneer.
-Try meat stuffings, though I prefer vegetarian or fish myself.
+Experiment with different stuffing, using different fish.
+Try meat stuffing, though I prefer vegetarian or fish myself.

 If you have any leftover roast potatoes from Sunday lunch, use them.
 You can use tandoori paste/mix but I feel that these things have too many additives.